-This a very popular religion series among Catholic homeschoolers.
-The content is solid and does not water down instruction as many other modern religion texts do.
+Faith and Life is a very popular religion series among Catholic homeschoolers.
+The content is solid and does not water down instruction as do some current religion courses.
 One thing I particularly like about the books in this series is that they follow a logical progression throughout each book.
 The big picture of God and salvation through Jesus is presented at each level, but the emphasis on other topics shifts from level to level.
-Many topics such as the Holy Spirit, Mary, and the Church are covered in some aspect at every level.
+Many topics such as the Holy Spirit, Mary, and the Church are covered in some aspects at every level.

 Third grade, Our Life with Jesus, skims through the Old Testament and spends more time on Jesus, the commandments, and the founding of the Church.
-Fourth grade level , Jesus Our Guide, focuses on the Old Testament stories of the patriarchs and the sacraments, with more of an overview of salvation history than other levels.
+The fourth-grade course, Jesus Our Guide, focuses on the Old Testament stories of the patriarchs and the sacraments, with more of an overview of salvation history than other levels.
 It helps children understand why Jesus came to redeem us.

 Fifth graders follow the Creed as they learn more about their faith in the volume titled Credo: I Believe.
-Sixth grade level, subtitled Following Christ, covers the commandments in depth, the Mass, and last things, all with a focus on living a Christian life.
+The sixth-grade course, subtitled Following Christ, covers the commandments in-depth, the Mass, and last things, all with a focus on living a Christian life.

-For those who might have checked out Faith and Life in the past, it is important to note that the recently revised editions of these courses all now have excellent, greatly-expanded teacher's manuals.
-Much of each lesson is contained within the manual, with the student book used for reading material.
+The Faith and Life teacher's manuals are loaded with great content.
+There is one large manual for each level.
+The lesson presentation is contained within the manual, and the student book is used for reading material.
 The student book material is good enough to stand alone, but there are excellent teaching ideas, expansions on topics, background information, prayers, brief biographies of saints, tidbits on Church history and Catholic tradition, and much more in the teacher's manuals.
-The teacher's manuals take three to four pages of text in the student books and turn them into very comprehensive lessons for an entire week.
-Lessons are cross referenced to Scripture and the Catechism.
-Suggested hymns from the Adoremus Hymnal correlate with lessons.
+The teacher's manuals cover three to four pages of text in the student books per week, transforming them into very comprehensive, daily lessons.
+The lessons have cross-references to the Bible and The Catechism of the Catholic Church, so you should have both books on hand.
+Suggested hymns from the Adoremus Hymnal also correlate with lessons.
 These manuals are goldmines of information that truly provide a thorough religious education.

 Lesson plans are written for four-day presentations and a review.
 The review will help you narrow down to essentials if you don't have time for all the material each week.
 This makes it possible to use this curriculum whether you have a once-a-week or five-days-a-week class.